airbus-seclab/airbus-seclab.github.io/advisories/netskope.md

 Description:
 ------------
-The Netskope client service, running with NT\SYSTEM privilege, accepts network connections from localhost.
+The Netskope client service, running with `NT\SYSTEM` privilege, accepts network connections from localhost.
-The connection handling function in this service suffers from a stack based buffer overflow in "doHandshakefromServer" function.
+The connection handling function in this service suffers from a stack based buffer overflow in `doHandshakefromServer` function.
 Local users can use this vulnerability to trigger a crash of the service and potentially cause additional impact on the system.